Prateek-2901/Prateek-2901/README.md

 ---

-This README provides a summary of your project, guiding users on the project’s functionality, setup, and usage.
-Let me know if you'd like more details or sections included.
+This README provides a summary of my project, guiding users on the project’s functionality, setup, and usages.